metaplex-foundation/docs/docs/create-candy/01-introduction.md

 # Introduction

-The general process for creating and operating a Candy Machine is:
+After addressing the [prerequisites](#prerequisites), documented below, the general process for creating and operating a Candy Machine is:

 1. [Prepare your NFT Assets](./prepare-assets)
 2. [Upload your Assets](./upload-assets)